West Feliciana Parish Profile

 Increase productivity and profitability of Louisiana agriculture

-• Conduct fruit and vegetable producer’s field day.
+• Conduct fruit and vegetable producer’s field day and home horticulture seminars

-• Shooting Sports participants will acquire knowledge about firearm safety and develop life skills to become self-directing, productive, and contributing members of society.
+• Shooting Sports participants will acquire firearm safety knowledge about and develop life skills to become self-directing and productive members of society.

-• Horse, Livestock, and Rabbit Project Clubs will help youth develop a sense of belonging, responsibility, independence, and mastery.
+• Horse, Livestock and Rabbit Clubs will help youth develop a sense of belonging, responsibility, independence, and mastery.

 Strengthen families and communities.

-• Youth at Bains Lower Elementary will grow and maintain 10 raised beds.
-They will harvest and taste their produce while learning where their food comes from.
+• Students at Bains Lower Elementary will care for 10 raised garden beds, harvest and taste their produce while learning where food comes from.

-• In-person and virtual nutrition series will be offered to help adults use the dietary guidelines to make smart choices, meal plan, use the nutrition facts label, find a balance between food and physical activity, get the most nutrition out of calories, and stay within daily caloric needs.
+• Offer nutrition series to help adults use dietary guidelines, meal plan, use nutrition fact labels, find a balance between food and physical activity, get the most nutrition out of calories, and to stay within daily caloric needs.

-• Nutrition programs will be conducted for youth attending West Feliciana Parks & Recreation Summer Camp.
+• Nutrition programs will be conducted for youth attending Summer Camp.

 How is Extension Funded?